 The completion of your divorce or child custody case may be the first phase of a series of rounds of litigation over time.
 It’s not uncommon for issues related to enforcement or modification of orders to arise down the road.
 In light of this, our law firm works to build lasting relationships with our clients, with the hope of being there for them now and in the future, should our services be needed.

 Request a Consultation With Our Colorado Springs Family Lawyers

-Given the personal and lasting nature of family law matters, providing quality legal representation at every phase is standard practice for the family law attorneys at Plog & Stein, P.C.
+Given the personal and lasting nature of family law matters, providing quality legal representation at every phase is standard practice for the Colorado Springs family attorneys at Plog & Stein, P.C.
 If you are going through a divorce or custody case, you will need a trustworthy attorney who knows how to fight for you.
 Finding someone to help is as simple as speaking with a member of our professional legal team at Plog & Stein, P.C.
-Call us at (303) 781-0322 or fill our online contact form.
+Call our lawyers at (303) 781-0322 or fill out our online contact form.

 Plog & Stein, P.C. handles all types of family law matters throughout the Denver metropolitan area, including Douglas, Arapahoe, Jefferson, and Adams Counties.